StackMCP

 }

 No API key.
-At roughly 1,030 tokens, this server delivers outsized value relative to its footprint.
-Install it first.
+At roughly 1,030 tokens, install it first.

 GitHub MCP -- CI and Code Review for Python Projects

 Twenty tools for managing repositories, pull requests, issues, branches, GitHub Actions workflows, and code search.
-Your assistant can create PRs, check CI status, retrieve test results, and search code across your repository.
+For a deeper look, see the GitHub MCP guide.

 Configuration